-Student placement and/or employment in public school systems, athletic training agencies and outdoor recreation leadership management agencies generally stipulate that applicants possess good moral character, strong judgment and the ability to successfully pass the rigors of Northern Michigan University's Department of HPER to validate or ensure these prerequisite qualities in our majors.
+Student placement and/or employment in public school systems, athletic training agencies and outdoor recreation leadership management agencies generally stipulate that applicants possess good moral character and strong judgment.
+The ability to successfully pass the rigors of Northern Michigan University's HPER Department helps to validate or ensure these prerequisite qualities in our majors.
 Each student is therefore advised that school systems and agencies will perform a background investigation on potential employees.
 The nature and scope of the background investigation is the prerogative of the specific school system or agency and is ordinarily subject to the consent of the applicant.
 Lack of consent would ordinarily remove an individual from placement and/or employment consideration.
 Additional information in this regard is available to you by speaking with your academic adviser, department head or the director of teacher education student services.